benday-inc/csharp-for-beginners-2025/code-samples/video-21-tasks-code-samples.md

-# Code Samples for Title: Tasks - Modern Multithreading
+# Code Samples, Tables, and Diagrams for: Tasks - Modern Multithreading

-This file contains all code samples from the video.
+This file contains code samples, tables, and diagrams from the video.

 ## Slide 3: Thread vs Task Creation